 NOTICE: During initial operation of new heater, burning logs will give off a paper-burning smell.
+Orange flame will also be present.
 Open damper or window to vent smell.
 This will only last a few hours.

 Note: Home owners generally prefer to operate their heater with the chimney damper closed.
 This will put all the heat into the room.
-However, there may be times you will desire the full flames of the High heat setting but will find the heat output excessive.
+However, there may be times you will desire the full flames of the Hi heat setting but will find the heat output excessive.
 You can open the chimney damper (if you have one) fully or partially to release some of the heat.

-A WARNING: Damper handle will be hot if heater has been running.
+WARNING: Damper handle will be hot if heater has been running.

 - 1. STOP!
-Read the safety information, column 1. - 2.
-Make sure manual shutoff valve is fully open. - 3.
-Set switch in OFF position.
+Read the safety information in columns 1 and 2. - 2.
+Make sure equipment shutoff valve is fully open. - 3.
+Set selector switch in the OFF position.

-WARNING: Burner will come on automatically within one minute when the selector switch is in the ON position after the pilot is lit.
+WARNING: Burners will come on automatically within one minute when the remote selector switch is in the ON position after the pilot is lit.

 - 4. Press in and turn control knob clockwise to the OFF position. - 5.
 Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information.
-If you don't smell gas, go to the next step. - 6.
-Press in and turn control knob counterclockwise / to the PILOT position.
-Press in control knob for five (5) seconds (see Figure 19).
+Follow "B" in the safety information, columns 1 and 2.
+If you don't smell gas, go to the next step.